 Thefts aren’t just limited to the high-ticket electronics like phones, GPS systems, and laptops; air bags and hub caps are popular stolen items, as the former is valuable and the latter is external and will not set a car alarm off.

-In 2015, there were 1,203,497 thefts from motor vehicles that excluded automobile accessories and 349,954 thefts of motor vehicle accessories.
+There were 1,203,497 thefts from motor vehicles that excluded automobile accessories and 349,954 thefts of motor vehicle accessories in 2015, according to te FBI.
 Respectively, these statistics reflect a 3.7% and -1.7% change from 2014.
 The average value of this stolen property comes in at $782 and $573.
 These statistics are too significant to ignore.
 You should prepare for these thefts, knowing how to lower your chances of having your car broken into and what to do if it does occur.

 What Should You Do?

 Hopefully you’re reading this to prepare in case this troubling circumstance happens to you, not because it already happened to you.
 If you return to your car to find a smashed window or missing accessory, stay calm and follow these steps:

 1. Don’t move your car or tamper with it in any way before you call the police.
 Instead, take photos of the scene, documenting the pried-open door or broken window.
 This will make it a lot easier for you to file an insurance claim if you choose to do so.

 2. Either call to send over a police officer or go to the police station yourself to file a police report.
 To make this process easier, bring along your license, registration, insurance information, and a list of the stolen items.
 If you decide to file an insurance claim, this police report will be essential.
 In addition, if the police catch the thief, you might be able to get back the stolen items you listed on your report.